Sung-Huan/ANNOgesic/docs/source/subcommands.rst

       --fasta_files FASTA_FILES [FASTA_FILES ...], -f FASTA_FILES [FASTA_FILES ...]
                             If "sec_str" or "blast_nr" or "blast_srna" is assigned
                             to --filter_info, fasta files MUST be assigned here.
+      --compute_sec_structures, -cs
+                            Compute secondary structures of sRNAs.
+Default is False.
       --promoter_tables PROMOTER_TABLES [PROMOTER_TABLES ...], -pt PROMOTER_TABLES [PROMOTER_TABLES ...]
                             If the paths of promoter tables can be provided, please assign the paths of promoter tables here.
 If "promoter" in --filter_info, the promoter tables MUST be assigned.
-The format of table is $STRAIN
+The format of table is $GENOME
                             $TSS_POSITION $TSS_STRAND $PROMOTER_NAME.
 TSS
                             information is also required.
-      --promoter_name PROMOTER_NAME [PROMOTER_NAME ...], -pn PROMOTER_NAME [PROMOTER_NAME ...]
+      --promoter_names PROMOTER_NAMES [PROMOTER_NAMES ...], -pn PROMOTER_NAMES [PROMOTER_NAMES ...]
                             If --promoter_tables is provided, please assign the promoter name (the last column of promoter table) which you want to compare.
-If multiple promoters need to be assigned, please put space between the promoters.
+If multiple promoters need to be assigned, please put spaces between the promoters.
 Default is None.
       --sorf_files SORF_FILES [SORF_FILES ...], -O SORF_FILES [SORF_FILES ...]
                             If the paths of sORF gff files can be provided, please